MSandovalPhD/MDOF-Ontology/README.md

 # LISU Framework Ontology UI

 A modern, user-friendly interface for controlling and monitoring VR (Virtual Reality) input devices.
-The LISU Framework Ontology UI provides a robust platform for managing VR controllers, motion platforms, and haptic devices through an intuitive graphical interface.
+The LISU (Layered Interaction System for User-Modes) Framework Ontology and UI provide a robust platform for managing VR controllers, motion platforms, and haptic devices through an intuitive graphical interface.

 ## Features